 In every house I have lived in there has been a fireplace, whether that be wood burning or gas.
-Having a fireplace in a home tends to create a sense of nostalgia and ambiance for most people and having an older home means a fireplace was a must.
+Having a fireplace in a home tends to create a sense of nostalgia and ambiance for most people and living in an old house means a fireplace was a must.
 Our fireplace has really been transformed since we moved in, I gave it a whitewash treatment before we even officially moved in.
 However, it always felt like it was missing a mantel and I especially miss the mantel at Christmastime.
-It is just not the same to me to have the stockings laying on the hearth and would much rather see them hang.
-I have always pictured a solid wood mantel over the fireplace and when I had the opportunity to work with Osborne Wood Products I jumped at the chance to finish this project.
+I have always pictured a solid wooden mantel over the fireplace and when I had the opportunity to work with Osborne Wood Products I jumped at the chance to finish this project.

 - Solid piece of wood for the mantel (we found ours at a surplus building material store local to us)

 - Corbels (depending on your mantel these could be structural or just for decor purposes)

 - 10″ x 3/8″ lag bolts (we used 5 of these)